Dark Victory (1939)

 Reagan credits Bette with ensuring that his character was portrayed the way Reagan saw him, as a nice guy with pure intentions towards Judith, even if he is drunk or drinking all the time.
 Director Edmund Goulding disagreed with Reagan’s interpretation of Alec, and it was only through Bette’s star power that Reagan won out, and Goulding allowed Reagan to play Alec his own way.
 (And if you ask me, Reagan was right!
 Playing Alec as a cad would have hurt the film.)

 And that’s it for Dark Victory!
-Don’t forget to check my site calendar for the upcoming Bette films next week.
+Don’t forget to check the TCM film schedule for the upcoming Bette films next week.
 Seriously, there are so many classics you won’t want to miss a single one!

 Did you catch Dark Victory on TCM this week?